 Mouth breathing, particularly for long periods while sleeping, can cause bad breath because it dries out saliva that is necessary to moisten the mouth, neutralise acids produced by plaque, and wash away dead cells that accumulate on the tongue, gums, and cheeks.

-sleepQ+ will gently help you control unwanted mouth breathing during sleep and breathe through your nose all night so you wake up with a fresh, sweet breath.
+sleepQ+ will gently help you control unhealthy mouth breathing during sleep so you wake up with a fresh, sweet breath.

 Don't leave it to chance, leave it to sleepQ+

-It should be expensive, but it's not.
-A 25g tube will give you up to 70 applications for $38.80 or around 50 cents per night.
+sleepQ+ is not expensive as a 20g tube will give you up to 60 applications and you only need to apply the gel once for the whole night.
 That's a low cost way to avoid 'dragon breath' every morning.

 More on bad breath...

 Halitosis (bad breath) is mostly caused by sulphur-producing bacteria that normally live on the surface of the tongue and in the throat.
 Sometimes, these bacteria start to break down proteins at a very high rate and odorous volatile sulphur compounds (VSC) are released from the back of the tongue and throat.
 Halitosis is not infectious.